-What does a Art Truck Driver do?
+What is a Art Truck Driver?

 An Art Truck Driver is integral to the smooth operation of the art department in film and television productions.
 This role involves the transportation of the set pieces, props, and any other artistic elements required for a production.
 The driver ensures that these items arrive safely on set, following the necessary schedules and collaborating closely with other members of the art department to facilitate the visual storytelling of the film.